owittnan/owittnan.github.io/content/wish/_index.md

 So when I saw Taylor Troesh's [manifesto for /wish pages](https://taylor.town/wish-manifesto) I thought it was a very good idea.
 So here's my `/wish`es -- if you want to get me something then this is where you should be.

 NB: This is half-wishlist, half-shopping list.
-Some things are completely insane as gifts (or in general, for that matter) and others are a bit more realistic.
+Some things may be completely insane as gifts (or in general, for that matter) and others will be a bit more realistic.

 ## Charities
 * [Mermaids](https://mermaidsuk.org.uk/donate/)